Girl, 17, shot multiple times, killed in Back of the Yards on South Side, police say

-CHICAGO (WLS) -- A 17-year-old girl was shot to death Sunday in Back of the Yards on the South Side, police said.
+CHICAGO (WLS) -- A 17-year-old girl was shot to death Sunday in the Back of the Yards neighborhood on the South Side, police said.

-According to police, around 9:30 p.m. the girl was walking in the 900 block of West 52nd Street, when a man emerged from an alley and the two of them got into "a verbal altercation."
+According to police, around 9:30 p.m. the girl was walking in the 900-block of West 52nd Street, when a male suspect emerged from an alley and the two of them got into "a verbal altercation."

-The man then pulled out a handgun and shot her three times in the head and multiple times in the upper body, police said.
+The suspect then pulled out a handgun and shot her three times in the head and multiple times in the upper body, police said.

 Girl, 17, shot multiple times, killed in Back of the Yards on South Side, police say